prisma/prisma/CONTRIBUTING.md

 1. `cd src/packages/cli`
 2. `pnpm run test:postgresql && pnpm run test:mysql && pnpm run test:mariadb`

+Notes:

-Note: to update the snaphot add the following env var `SNAPSHOT_UPDATE=1`
+- To update the snaphot add the following env var `SNAPSHOT_UPDATE=1`
+- If on a patch branch then the latest engine binary patch version for that semver-minor series will be used.
+If not on a patch branch then the current `master` engine binary version will be used.
+A patch branch is a branch whose name matches semver pattern `2.<minor>.x`.
+The Test suite will log which engine binary is being used at the start of testing.

 ### Working on code generation